-The Company's effective tax rate for the thirteen weeks ended February 25, 2023 was 24.6% as compared to 19.0% for the corresponding period in the prior year.
-The Company's effective tax rate for the twenty-six weeks ended February 25, 2023 was 25.0% as compared to 22.7% for the corresponding period in the prior year.
-The increase in the effective tax rate for the thirteen and twenty-six weeks ended February 25, 2023 as compared to the corresponding periods in the prior year was due primarily to the release of \$1.2 million of certain tax reserves in each of the prior year comparable periods.
+The Company's effective tax rate for the thirteen weeks ended May 27, 2023 was 27.2% as compared to 25.4% for the corresponding period in the prior year.
+The Company's effective tax rate for the thirty-nine weeks ended May 27, 2023 was 25.7% as compared to 23.6% for the corresponding period in the prior year.
+The increase in the effective tax rate for the thirteen weeks ended May 27, 2023 as compared to the corresponding period in the prior year was due primarily to lower tax credits in the third quarter of fiscal 2023.
+The increase in the effective tax rate for the thirty-nine weeks ended May 27, 2023 as compared to the corresponding period in the prior year was due primarily to the release of \$1.2 million of certain tax reserves in the prior year comparable period.